databendlabs/databend-docs/docs/en/guides/55-performance/03-fulltext-index.md

 `pruning stats: [segments: <range pruning: 5 to 5>, blocks: <range pruning: 5 to 5, inverted pruning: 5 to 1>]`
 indicates that the full-text index is being utilized, and it has pruned 5 data blocks down to 1.

+## More Full-Text Search Examples

+You can find more full-text query examples in the [Full-Text Search Functions](/sql/sql-functions/search-functions/).